Gold in skin care and some Bengali Gold jewelry designs

 Special color is used to paint on the surface of gold ornament.
 This enamel is permanent on the gold and looks fabulous in comparison to simple gold jewelry.
 Since the color is very expensive, Menakari jewelry are costly too..

-This is a traditional necklace I got from my sasu-ma at the time of my engagement.
+The image below is of traditional necklace I got from my sasu-ma at the time of my engagement.

 These type of designs are coming from traditionsâ€¦beautifully crafted which is capable to fill up whole neck area but the only drawback of these necklace is it can be worn only occasionally !